knetikmedia/knetikcloud-objc-client/docs/JSAPIUsersSubscriptionsApi.md

-NSNumber* userId = @56; // The id of the user NSNumber* inventoryId = @56; // The id of the user's inventory NSString* status = status_example; // The new status for the subscription.
+NSNumber* userId = @56; // The id of the user NSNumber* inventoryId = @56; // The id of the user's inventory JSAPIStringWrapper* status = [[JSAPIStringWrapper alloc] init]; // The new status for the subscription.
 Actual options may differ from the indicated set if the invoice status type data has been altered.
 Allowable values: ('current', 'canceled', 'stopped', 'payment_failed', 'suspended')

 JSAPIUsersSubscriptionsApi*apiInstance = [[JSAPIUsersSubscriptionsApi alloc] init];